MichaelCurrin/dev-cheatsheets/cheatsheets/other/glossary.md

 2. Line.
 3. Script.
 Code to run directly by a user through an entrypoint.
 It might be a standalone script or it might reply on importing modules.
 Such as run a Python script in shell or JavaScript file in browser.
 4. Module.
 A unit of code for reuse.
 A script that can be imported by another script.
 A standalone script can also count a module, but usually a module is imported and can be reused by other scripts or modules.
+5. Application or package or library.
-5. Application.
-A script and possibly imported modules and libraries which can be run, such as through the shell or started a menu and run as a desktop application.
+   - Application.
+A script and that might import modules and external libraries.
+It can be **run** directly, such as through the shell or started a menu and run as a desktop application.
+   - Library.
+A library is intended to be imported as a module and used inside another application or library.
+It contains a collection or "library" of functions or classes to use.
+A library might do nothing of you run it directly.
+Unless it is set up to also run as an application.
-6. Package.
-An application or module that can be installed and includes some metadata like author, license and entrypoint.
-Usually the install step will unzip a package if needed and _copy_ the contents of the package to a location where it can be run widely.
+   - Package.
+A project that can be bundled as a single "package" or container, usually as a zip file.
+The bundled package can be moved around on a machine and is often published (uploaded to a public location) so other can download and install it.
+A package might be for an application or a library or it could be run as both.
+A key part is that can be **installed**.
+It usually includes some metadata like author, license and entrypoint.
+Usually a package manager will have an install step that will unzip a package if needed and _copy_ the contents of the package to a location where it can be run widely.
 Such as installing a Python package from a git repo, a zip file or a URL, and then running that package as a standalone app in the shell or importing and using in other Python applications.
 A package is often made available publically in a packages repository (like for Debian and Ubuntu) or package registry (NPM or Pypi)
-7. Library.
-Similar to a package.
-A library is intended to be imported as a module inside an application.
-It contains a collection or "library" of functions or classes to use.
-A library might do nothing of you run it directly.

 ## Title